AdonayMejia/Compose_NewsApp/README.md

 # 📰 Compose_NewsApp

-This project is a simple news app, that allows users to search movies by it's name and add them to a favorites section, when they click on the movie that they search the app will show a second screen with a view that contains the website.
+This project is a simple news app, that allows users to search news by it's name and add them to a favorites section, when they click on the new that they search the app will show a second screen with a view that contains the website.

 ## 🔱 Functionality